Unitarian Universalist Association

 Unitarian Universalist Association (UUA) is a liberal religious association of Unitarian Universalist congregations.
-It was formed in 1961 by the consolidation of the American Unitarian Association and the Universalist Church of America, both Protestant Christian denominations with Unitarian and Universalist doctrines, respectively.
+It was formed in 1961 by the consolidation of the American Unitarian Association and the Universalist Church of America, respectively.
 However, modern Unitarian Universalists see themselves as a separate religion with its own beliefs and affinities.
 They define themselves as non-creedal, and draw wisdom from various religions and philosophies, including humanism, pantheism, Christianity, Hinduism, Buddhism, Taoism, Judaism, Islam, and Earth-centered spirituality.
-Thus, the UUA is a syncretistic religious group with liberal leanings.
+Thus, the UUA is a religious group with liberal leanings.

 In the United States, Unitarian Universalism grew by 15.8% between 2000 and 2010 to include 211,000 adherents nationwide.
+In 2024, 0.5% of American adults, or approximately 1.3 million people, identified as Unitarian Universalists according to the Public Religion Research Institute's Census of American Religion.
+The UUA was one of the seventeen members of the now defunct International Council of Unitarians and Universalists (1995–2021).

 Congregations

 Most of the member congregations of the UUA are in the United States and Canada, but the UUA has also admitted congregations from Australia, New Zealand, the Philippines and Pakistan.
 In recent times, UUA policy is for new congregations from outside the USA to form their own national bodies and having these bodies join the International Council of Unitarians and Universalists or, after the ICUU dissolution in 2021, its successor organization.
 Until 2002, almost all member congregations of the Canadian Unitarian Council (CUC) were also members of the UUA and most services to CUC member congregations were provided by the UUA.
 However, after an agreement between the UUA and the CUC, since 2002 most services have been provided by the CUC to its own member congregations, with the UUA continuing to provide ministerial settlement services.
 Since 2002, some Canadian congregations have continued to be members of both the UUA and CUC while others are members of only the CUC.

 The Church of the Larger Fellowship (CLF) is a member church of the Unitarian Universalist Association providing denominational services to persons unable to attend a physical congregation because of distance or mobility, or who wish to belong to a congregation other than their local congregation.
 Many of these are Unitarian Universalists in other countries, members of the military, prisoners or non-mobile elderly.